 In addition to growing Denmark's most sustainable cut flowers, one of the main goals of our company is to spread knowledge about all the benefits of locally produced unsprayed flowers - both for nature and humans.

 Tips and tricks: How to make flower bouquets last longer?

 1) Remove the lower leaves so that only the stems are in water

 2) Cut the ends diagonally off the stems before putting the flowers in water.
 Repeat each time the water is changed.

 3) Change the water in the vase every day

 5) Regularly remove the flowers that look tired

 6) Keep the flowers at a good distance from the fruit.
 Fruit secretes ethylene which causes the flowers to ripen.

-You can follow Marie and Christina's adventurous flower universe on Instagram here.
+You can follow Marie and Christina's adventurous flower universe on Instagram here (in Danish).

 Courses in flower tying, wreaths and cutting gardens at Vildevioler